Robert T. Helina Sells 5,000 Shares of Flexible Solutions International, Inc. (NYSEAMERICAN:FSI) Stock

-Flexible Solutions International, Inc. (NYSEAMERICAN:FSI – Get Rating) Director Robert T. Helina sold 5,000 shares of the firm’s stock in a transaction on Tuesday, January 17th.
-The shares were sold at an average price of $3.26, for a total transaction of $16,300.00.
-Following the completion of the transaction, the director now directly owns 20,000 shares in the company, valued at $65,200.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Flexible Solutions International, Inc. (NYSEAMERICAN:FSI – Get Rating) Director Robert T. Helina sold 5,000 shares of the company’s stock in a transaction that occurred on Thursday, January 19th.
+The shares were sold at an average price of $3.05, for a total value of $15,250.00.
+Following the completion of the transaction, the director now owns 10,000 shares in the company, valued at $30,500.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

-Flexible Solutions International (NYSEAMERICAN:FSI – Get Rating) last released its quarterly earnings results on Monday, November 14th.
-The basic materials company reported $0.09 earnings per share for the quarter, beating analysts’ consensus estimates of $0.06 by $0.03.
-Flexible Solutions International had a net margin of 9.29% and a return on equity of 13.18%.
-The company had revenue of $11.69 million for the quarter.
-Analysts anticipate that Flexible Solutions International, Inc. will post 0.44 earnings per share for the current fiscal year.
+Flexible Solutions International (NYSEAMERICAN:FSI – Get Rating) last released its quarterly earnings data on Monday, November 14th.
+The basic materials company reported $0.09 EPS for the quarter, beating analysts’ consensus estimates of $0.06 by $0.03.
+Flexible Solutions International had a return on equity of 13.18% and a net margin of 9.29%.
+The firm had revenue of $11.69 million for the quarter.
+As a group, analysts predict that Flexible Solutions International, Inc. will post 0.44 earnings per share for the current year.

 Institutional Inflows and Outflows